 1:00 - 2:15 PM The Trade-offs between Intensity, Duration, and Career Length in Facility Dogs

 Dr. Jim Ha will review the principles of stress in working animals; talk about the science of work intensity, duration, and chronic effects; and propose a model of the trade-offs in work intensity, duration, and career length that may help guide day-to-day work decisions for facility dog teams.

 2:15-3:00 PM How Facility Dogs Can Help Victims of Sexual Assault and Domestic Violence Begin a New Life

 Kim Carroll and Mark Kloehn

 Mark Kloehn, a community-based victim advocate in Spokane County, WA, and Kim Carroll, a victim advocate with the Thurston County, WA Prosecutor’s Office, will describe the unique and powerful ways they utilize courthouse facility dogs, Walker and Marshal, to enhance the services they provide to victims of sexual assault and domestic violence by providing immediate services and later support during investigative and trial proceedings.

-3:45-4:30 PM Deputy Prosecutors and Their Facility Dogs - It Can Be Complicated But It's Worth It!
+3:30-4:15 PM Deputy Prosecutors Working with Their Facility Dogs - It Can Be a Complicated Process

 Simply put, during the search for the truth, there is evidence that prosecutors benefit from including facility dogs to assist vulnerable people during stressful legal proceedings.